Own a Stylish City & Country Home for Less.

 - Interest is Consumer Price Index (CPI) + 2%

 How the scheme works

-City & Country also offer the 'Help to Buy London Equity Loan' scheme which works in a similar way to regular Help to Buy, the only difference being the percentages are higher.
-The scheme allows buyers to own 100% of a property with as little as 5% deposit, 55% mortgage and 40% government loan.
+The ‘Help to Buy Equity Loan’ scheme allows buyers to own 100% of a property with as little as 5% deposit.

 Frequently Asked Questions: